apace7/local_volume_database/docs/source/usage.rst

 * _ep = error plus = plus 1 sigma (84% confidence interval)
 * _ul = upper limit at 95% confidence interval (some are at 5sigma, 90% or 84%, but the goal is to make it consistent)

-ref: reference format is author last name + ADS bibcode.
-The author last name has special characters removed but capitalization is unchanged.
+The reference format is author last name + ADS bibcode.
+The author's last name has special characters removed but the capitalization is unchanged.
 There is an associated bibtex file (latex/lvdb.bib) that includes all references in the database.

 Decription of yaml files
 ------------------------

 There is an `example yaml file <https://github.com/apace7/local_volume_database/blob/main/code/example_yaml.yaml>`_ in the /code/ folder.
 It includes all collections and keys in the database with a short descrition and units.
-Not all keys are placed into the csv tables.
+Not all keys are entered into the csv tables.
 The yaml keys are **Bolded** below and the bullet points follow the yaml collection structure.
 Errors columns are not included.
 The collections are split such that a single reference can describe the contents.